Icenium/icenium-cli/README.md

 Features
 ===

-Latest version: Telerik AppBuilder 3.3.2
+Latest version: AppBuilder 3.3.2
 <br/>Release date: July 8, 2016

-> Telerik AppBuilder 3.3.2 is an update release.
-For a complete list of the improvements and updates available in this release, see <a href="http://docs.telerik.com/platform/appbuilder/release-notes/v3-3-2" target="_blank">Telerik AppBuilder 3.3.2 Release Notes</a>.<br/>For a complete list of the improvements and updates available in the earlier major release, see <a href="http://docs.telerik.com/platform/appbuilder/release-notes/v3-3" target="_blank">Telerik AppBuilder 3.3 Release Notes</a>.
+> AppBuilder 3.3.2 is an update release.
+For a complete list of the improvements and updates available in this release, see <a href="http://docs.telerik.com/platform/appbuilder/release-notes/v3-3-2" target="_blank">Telerik AppBuilder 3.3.2 Release Notes</a>.<br/>For a complete list of the improvements and updates available in the earlier major release, see <a href="http://docs.telerik.com/platform/appbuilder/release-notes/v3-3" target="_blank">AppBuilder 3.3 Release Notes</a>.

-#### What you can do with this version of the Telerik AppBuilder CLI
+#### What you can do with this version of the AppBuilder CLI

 * You can develop, test, build and publish cross-platform hybrid mobile apps with Apache Cordova.
 * You can develop, test, build and publish cross-platform native mobile apps with the NativeScript framework.

-For a complete list of the features available in the Telerik AppBuilder CLI, click [here](http://docs.telerik.com/platform/appbuilder/development-tools/running-appbuilder/running-the-cli/appbuilder-cli).
+For a complete list of the features available in the AppBuilder CLI, click [here](http://docs.telerik.com/platform/appbuilder/development-tools/running-appbuilder/running-the-cli/appbuilder-cli).

 To see a complete list of the available commands, click <a href="https://github.com/Icenium/icenium-cli/blob/release/docs/man_pages/index.md" target="_blank">here</a> or run `$ appbuilder help` in the command prompt.